invisietch/Chatterbox/README.md

 You will need Docker and Compose installed, the easiest way to get both is to install [Docker Desktop](https://docs.docker.com/desktop/).
 On Windows Home Editions, you'll also need to [set up WSL2 with Ubuntu before installing Docker](https://documentation.ubuntu.com/wsl/en/latest/howto/install-ubuntu-wsl2/).

+*Note: If this doesn't work, especially on Windows, check the **Troubleshooting** section at the bottom of this doc before opening an issue.*

 Then just open a terminal and run the following commands (note: the 'run' file automatically updates the files):

 #### Linux / Mac